Concave Utility Reinforcement Learning with Zero-Constraint Violations: Regret Analysis

 \begin{lemma} Let $\lambda_{\pi^*}^P$ be the long-term average reward following the optimal feasible policy $\pi^*$ for the true MDP $\mathcal{M}$ and let $\lambda_{\pi_e}^P$ be the long-term average rewards following the optimal policy $\pi_e$ for the $\epsilon_e$ tight optimization problem for the true MDP $\mathcal{M}$, then for $\epsilon_e \le \delta$, we have,

 \end{lemma} \begin{proof}[Proof Sketch] We construct a policy for which the steady state distribution is the weighted average of two steady state distributions.
 First distribution is for the optimal policy for the true optimization problem.
 Second distribution is for the policy which satisfies Assumption \ref{slaters_conditon}.
-Now, we show that this constructed policy satisfies the $\epsilon_e$-tight constraints.
-Now, using Lipschitz continuity, we convert the difference between function value into the difference between the long-term average reward to obtain the required result.
+We show that this constructed policy satisfies the $\epsilon_e$-tight constraints.
+Further, using Lipschitz continuity, we convert the difference between function values into the difference between the long-term average rewards to obtain the required result.
+The detailed proof is provided in Appendix \ref{app:proof_of_epsilon_gap_objective}. \end{proof}